No pricing info available

 We were at 19h tonight at the Children's Hospital are just 23h back home, without my child could be treated for 9 months with 39.5 degrees Fever.
 It simply can not be that there is a single doctor in the emergency service for all of Wiesbaden and the children's hospital is full of chatter.
 There were 3 patients with the ambulance, in the waiting room were min.
 10 more were waiting, treatment rooms all full, but wait in the rooms already 2 hours, is the normal?
 It was said there is support to a senior physician who did not come because he had to emergency surgery.
 But hello, are there no doctors anymore or what's up?
 Why save on staff when the need is so great?
 Where do we live, this is no longer the case in this country!

-University Hospital of Munich (LMU), can be found in Professor Huber Platz, Munich, Germany and offers its patients Coronary Angioplasty procedures as well as 223 other procedures, across 26 different procedure categories.
-At present, there is no pricing information for Coronary Angioplasty procedures at University Hospital of Munich (LMU).
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Hospital, and University Hospital of Munich (LMU) is not accredited by any recognised accreditations institutions.
+University Hospital of Munich (LMU), located in Professor Huber Platz, Munich, Germany offers patients Coronary Angioplasty procedures among its total of 223 available procedures, across 26 different specialties.
+Currently, there's no pricing information for Coronary Angioplasty procedures at University Hospital of Munich (LMU), as all prices are available on request only.
+There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes

-Capital Health - CityPraxen Berlin, can be found in Karl Liebknecht Str E, Berlin, Germany and offers its patients Coronary Angioplasty procedures as well as 60 other procedures, across 16 different procedure categories.
-At present, there is no pricing information for Coronary Angioplasty procedures at Capital Health - CityPraxen Berlin.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Clinic, with 12 in total, and Capital Health - CityPraxen Berlin is not accredited by any recognised accreditations institutions.
+Capital Health - CityPraxen Berlin, located in Karl Liebknecht Str E, Berlin, Germany offers patients Coronary Angioplasty procedures among its total of 60 available procedures, across 16 different specialties.
+Currently, there's no pricing information for Coronary Angioplasty procedures at Capital Health - CityPraxen Berlin, as all prices are available on request only.
+There are many specialists available at the Clinic, with 12 in total, and they are not accredited by any recognized accreditations institutes

-HELIOS DKD Hospital Wiesbaden, can be found in Aukammallee, Wiesbaden, Germany and offers its patients Coronary Angioplasty procedures as well as 156 other procedures, across 22 different procedure categories.
-At present, there is no pricing information for Coronary Angioplasty procedures at HELIOS DKD Hospital Wiesbaden.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Hospital, with 7 in total, and HELIOS DKD Hospital Wiesbaden is not accredited by any recognised accreditations institutions.
+HELIOS DKD Hospital Wiesbaden, located in Aukammallee, Wiesbaden, Germany offers patients Coronary Angioplasty procedures among its total of 156 available procedures, across 22 different specialties.
+Currently, there's no pricing information for Coronary Angioplasty procedures at HELIOS DKD Hospital Wiesbaden, as all prices are available on request only.
+There are many specialists available at the Hospital, with 7 in total, and they are not accredited by any recognized accreditations institutes

-University Medical Center Hamburg-Eppendorf, can be found in Eppendorf, Hamburg, Germany and offers its patients Coronary Angioplasty procedures as well as 288 other procedures, across 30 different procedure categories.
-At present, there is no pricing information for Coronary Angioplasty procedures at University Medical Center Hamburg-Eppendorf.
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Clinic, and University Medical Center Hamburg-Eppendorf is accredited by just one known accreditations institute, ISO 9001:2008
+University Medical Center Hamburg-Eppendorf, located in Eppendorf, Hamburg, Germany offers patients Coronary Angioplasty procedures among its total of 288 available procedures, across 30 different specialties.
+Currently, there's no pricing information for Coronary Angioplasty procedures at University Medical Center Hamburg-Eppendorf, as all prices are available on request only.
+There is currently a lack of information available on the specialists practicing at the Clinic, and they are accredited by ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?